demharusnam/SwiftUIDrag/README.md

         )
 }
 ```
-The above code enables the capabilities seen in the blue rectangle demo above.
+This code enables the capabilities seen in the blue rectangle demo above.

 ## Key Features